curtisspendlove/curtisspendlove-com/_posts/2016-04-28-25-minutes-of-rock.md

 Although strictly unnecessary, I find there are two core reasons why I *really* like the combination of using Apple Music with these playlists.
 I enjoy being able to arbitrarily add tracks, albums, or curated playlists to my music library.
 And I enjoy being able to "Love" songs.

 Yes, I know how it sounds.
-But I've never been a big fan of the five degrees of celestial glory rating system.
+But I've never been a big fan of the "five degrees of celestial glory" rating system.
 I like this song, but how much do I like it?
 If I were stranded on a desert island with this song, I wouldn't be offering to kill sharks with my bare hands for its returned affection...
 I guess I like it three stars worth.
 Bleh.
 I'm a programmer.
 I'm binary.

 I'm fine liking, loving, favoriting, or otherwise indicating a simple on/off state expressing my undying devotion to a bit of digital information.
 Give me a thumbs-up, heart, star, bird, alien, syringe or whatever you want...but just give me *one* of them.